Facebook Pixel

 What Are the Interest Rates on a HELOC?

-HELOC interest rates are typically variable and are based on the lender's prime rate plus a spread.
+HELOC interest rates in Ontario are typically variable and are based on the lender's prime rate plus a spread.
 For well-qualified borrowers, this can be as low as Prime + 0.50% to 1.00%.
 The specific rate you receive depends on your credit score, home equity, and the lender you choose.

 How Is HELOC Interest Calculated?